kubernetes/kubernetes/REBASE.openshift.md

 set this label to the new release tag.
 Prefix the commit summary with `UPSTREAM: <carry>: (squash)` and squash it before merging the rebase PR.

+This value, among other things, is used by ART to inject appropriate version of kubernetes during build process, so it always has to reflect correct level of kubernetes.

 ## Updating dependencies

 Once the commits are all picked from the previous rebase branch, and your PR